ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

     for (var i=0; i<prefix.length; i++) {
         hrp[i] = prefix.charCodeAt(i)
     }
-    //Call recoverAddress function from dApp. xchain and msg are user inputs in webapp const tx: string = await elliptic.recoverAddress(message.messageHash, sign.sigHex, publicKey.pubkCord, publicKey.pubkBuff, msg, xchain, prefix, hrp) result = tx
+    //Call recoverAddress function from dapp. xchain and msg are user inputs in webapp const tx: string = await elliptic.recoverAddress(message.messageHash, sign.sigHex, publicKey.pubkCord, publicKey.pubkBuff, msg, xchain, prefix, hrp) result = tx
 }
 ```

-## Recover the signer X-Chain address in dApp
+## Recover the signer X-Chain address in dapp

-In the dApp, receive as a parameter the 33-byte compressed public key to recover the X-Chain Address.
+In the dapp, receive as a parameter the 33-byte compressed public key to recover the X-Chain Address.

 Addresses on the X-Chain use the Bech32 standard with an Avalanche-specific
 prefix of **X-**.
 Then there are four parts to the Bech32 address scheme that